cciw-uk/cciw.co.uk/docs/project.rst

 The major components of the site are:

 1) Information about the camps that are run.
-This is all on publically accessible parts of the site.
+This is on publicly accessible parts of the site.

 2) Booking - for campers (or their parents) to book places on camp and pay.